ldaverio/esp32-svelte-example/README.md

 # ESP32 + SvelteKit

-The an example of serving a SvelteKit app from an ESP32 microcontroller.
+The an example of serving a SvelteKit app from an [ESP32 microcontroller](https://www.espressif.com/en/products/socs/esp32).

+ESP32 is [$2 microcontroller](https://www.aliexpress.com/w/wholesale-esp32-chip.html) with intergrated WIFI and Bluetooth.

 Tested with a [WROOM-32 devkit](https://abra-electronics.com/robotics-embedded-electronics/esp-series/wifi-esp32-esp-wroom-32-wi-fi-bluetooth-ble-low-power-iot-microcontroller.html)